kellyhp/cookbook/README.md

 ## Overview

-This project was is a react app of a cookbook website consisting of multiple cusine w/ recipies included.
+This project was is a react app of a cookbook website consisting of multiple cuisines w/ recipies included.
 It is a front-end application that utilizes 'react-router-dom' for routing and reusuable cards.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Last Updated: Jan 2023

 ## Reflection